-MASTER OF ARTS IN RELIGION (MAR) (48 semester hours/credits)
+MASTER OF ARTS IN RELIGION (MAR)

-The Master of Arts in Religion (MAR) is an introductory seminary degree providing an in-depth study of the Scriptures and the essential truths of the Christian message.
-The program is profitable for Christian educators, staff pastors, and for informed lay leaders desiring a scriptural undergirding for service in a supportive role in a local church or other ministry.
+The Master of Arts in Religion (MAR) is an introductory 48-credit seminary degree providing an in-depth study of the Scriptures and the essential truths of the Christian message.
+The program is valuable for Christian educators, staff pastors, and for informed lay leaders desiring a scriptural undergirding for service in a supportive role in a local church or other ministry.